FREVA-CLINT/freva/docs/source/developers_guide.rst

    make all

-Afterwards you can use the :ref:`PluginAPI` to create the wrapper file and finalize the creation of the plugin.
+Afterwards you can refer to the :ref:`PluginAPI` and :ref:`ParameterAPI` docs to create the wrapper file and finalize the creation of the plugin.